bhaveshdewangan/react/README.md

-# clone or download recar module in your local machine and follow the below instructions to play around with react stuff
+# clone or download React module in your local machine and follow the below instructions to play around with react stuff

 ## Prerequisite